greenelab/deep-review/sections/04_study.md

 learning may just be the tool to extract it.
 Although classical methods of segmentation and feature extraction can produce hundreds of metrics per cell in an image, deep learning is unconstrained by human intuition and can in theory extract more subtle features.
+Already, there is evidence deep learning can surpass the efficacy of classical methods [@doi:10.1101/081364], even using generic deep convolutional networks trained on natural images [@doi:10.1101/085118], known as transfer learning.

-The impact on biomedicine could be enormous.
-Comparing cell population morphologies using conventional methods of segmentation and feature extraction has already proven useful for functionally annotating genes and alleles, identifying the cellular target of small molecules, and
+The impact of further improvements on biomedicine could be enormous.
+Comparing cell population
+morphologies using conventional methods of segmentation and feature extraction has already proven useful for functionally annotating genes and alleles, identifying the cellular target of small molecules, and